khbence/pansim/README.md

 To run on CPU and accelerate it using OpenMP use the following command:
 > docker run khbence/covid_ppcu:cpu *args...*

-To utilise CUDA capable GPU:
+To utilise CUDA capable GPU: *(this version will be available soon, now you have to build from source for GPU)*
 > docker run khbence/covid_ppcu:gpu *args...*

 The images contain the inputFiles directory with the default config files, but be aware that a docker container not going to see the directories of the host system by default (for example for input and output).
 For that you need to [mount](https://docs.docker.com/storage/bind-mounts/) the needed directories.